juanmj13/RealsenseUtils/README.md

 ## Scripts and Usage

 ### 1) `extract_rs_frames.py` — extract color and depth frames
+This function is really usefull for extracting color and depth frames from an Intel RealSense .bag file to prepare for training datasets.

 **Description**
 - Color → 8-bit PNG (BGR as delivered by OpenCV).